Ralumbi/ot-playbook/README.md

 ---

-<p align="center"> This project is made for the ease of installing your ubuntu 20.04 lts server optimized for tibia otserver hosting without breaking your head. <br> </p>
+<p align="center"> This project is made for the ease of installing your ubuntu 20.04 lts server optimized for tibia otserver hosting without breaking your head.
+This playbook should work from ubuntu 16.04 lts up to 20.04 lts. <br> </p>

 ## 📝 Table of Contents